 - difficulty swallowing

 - food or liquid coming back up into the throat

-Esophageal spasms can be diagnosed using a special test where a person swallows barium to make the esophagus visible in an X-ray.
-Doctors may also use manometry, which uses a thin, specialized tube to measure contractions in the esophagus.
+Doctors can diagnose esophageal spasms using a special test in which a person swallows barium to make the esophagus visible in an X-ray.
+They might also recommend manometry, which uses a thin, specialized tube to measure esophageal contractions.